-Outwith Covid restrictions, parents and friends of the school are always welcome to support the school by assisting or leading in areas of expertise or interest, whether through the curriculum within the school day, or for a short period as an after school club.
-The school always has an extensive range of after school clubs, run by parents, members of the community and staff, which enables a wider sharing of skills and interests.
-These shall be reinstated once permitted, in line with government guidance.
+Parents and friends of the school are always welcome to support the school by assisting or leading in areas of expertise or interest, whether through the curriculum within the school day, or for a short period as an after school club.
+The school always has an extensive range of after school clubs, run by parents, members of the community and staff, which enables a wider sharing of skills and interests, which have now been reinstated, following the COVID-19 pandemic.